oaplatform/oap-ws/oap-ws-openapi-ws/README.md

 ...
 ```

-- mark with @WsOpenapi annotation all services which should be included to OpenApi documentation
+- mark with @WsOpenapi annotation all web-services (classes) which should be included to OpenApi documentation

 ```
 @WsOpenapi